MIC-DKFZ/nnUNet/documentation/ignore_label.md

 # Ignore Label

 The _ignore label_ can be used to mark regions that should be ignored by nnU-Net.
-When the _ignore label_ is used nnU-Net switches internally to a partial variant of its loss function (See our [paper](https://arxiv.org/abs/2403.12834) for more information).
-Consequently, all pixels marked with the ignore label are ignored during the loss computation and gradients are not propagated from these pixels.
-Furthermore, these pixels will also be excluded from model evaluation.
-The most common use-cases for the ignore label are:
+This can be used to learn from images where only sparse annotations are available, for example in the form of scribbles or a limited amount of annotated slices.
+Internally, this is accomplished by using partial losses, i.e. losses that are only computed on annotated pixels while ignoring the rest.
+Take a look at our [`DC_and_BCE_loss` loss](../nnunetv2/training/loss/compound_losses.py) to see how this is done.
+During inference (validation and prediction), nnU-Net will always predict dense segmentations.
+Metric computation in validation is of course only done on annotated pixels.

+Using sparse annotations can be used to train a model for application to new, unseen images or to autocomplete the provided training cases given the sparse labels.

+(See our [paper](https://arxiv.org/abs/2403.12834) for more information)

+Typical use-cases for the ignore label are:
-- Sparse annotation
+- Save annotation time through sparse annotation schemes
   - Annotation of all or a subset of slices with scribbles (Scribble Supervision)
   - Dense annotation of a subset of slices
   - Dense annotation of chosen patches/cubes within an image